Eugenius0/ai-travel-planer/README.md

 ## Project Overview

 This project is part of Lab 2 for the ID2223 course at KTH.
-The goal is to fine-tune a large language model (LLM) and demonstrate its capabilities through an innovative application.
+The goal is to fine-tune a large language model (LLM) by using Parameter Efficient Fine Tuning (PEFT) with Low-Rank Adaptation (LoRA) and demonstrate its capabilities through an innovative application.
 The application, *AI Travel Planner*, is a Gradio-based interface that generates personalized travel itineraries based on user input.
 The fine-tuned LLM enables detailed and relevant recommendations, showcasing its utility in the travel domain.

 ---

 ## Features
 1. **Fine-Tuned LLM**:
-   - The model, fine-tuned using *Low-Rank Adaptation (LoRA)*, enables efficient memory usage while maintaining performance.
+   - The model, fine-tuned using PEFT with LoRA, enables efficient memory usage while maintaining performance.
-   - Fine-tuning focused on task-specific datasets to ensure relevant travel recommendations.

 2. **Interactive UI**:
    - A Gradio interface enables users to input their desired city and travel preferences to generate tailored travel plans.
-   - Examples provided for ease of use.

 3. **Efficiency Optimizations**:
    - The model leverages 4-bit quantization for reduced computational overhead.